How has COVID-19 impacted VFA and its application process?

-All applicants must be able to legally work in the United States through August 2022 to be eligible for the Fellowship.
-The startups that hire VFA Fellows are not able to sponsor work visas.
+All applicants must be able to legally work in the United States through August 2023 to be eligible for the Fellowship.
+The companies that Venture For America works with are primarily early-stage and resource-constrained.

 How many Fellows do you plan to accept?

-While Venture For America is highly selective, we are not competitive; there is no set number of candidates we plan to accept, and we will extend offers to everyone who meets our high bar for selection.
+While Venture For America is highly selective, there is no set number of candidates we plan to accept, and we will extend offers to everyone who meets our standards for selection.

 Who reviews my application?

-Each application is carefully reviewed by a VFA team member, Fellow, and/or alum.
+Each application is carefully reviewed by a Venture For America Team member, Fellow, and/or Alum.
 As we care deeply about ensuring equity in our process, a committee of expert interviewers review all decisions at each stage.
 As candidates move forward in the process to the written essay, the video interview, and Selection Day, we collectively weigh in on each decision so that your candidacy may be considered from as many perspectives as possible.

 How long does the process take?

-The entire process from pressing submit to landing your offer can take up to eight weeks, as we appreciate the time and effort candidates devote to the process and hope to return the favor with careful consideration.
+The entire process from pressing submit to landing your Fellowship offer can take up to 10 weeks.
+We appreciate the time and effort candidates devote to the process and work diligently to return the favor with careful consideration.